 What other costs do doctors or centre have?
 Isn’t the Medicare rebate enough?

-We are a private business like most other small businesses and have similar costs including rent, staff wages, power bill, telephone bills, IT, medical supplies, office/IT supplies, cleaning etc. Medicare rebate has only increased by 7% overall in last 10 years.
+Both the practice and doctors are a private business like most other small businesses and have similar costs including rent, staff wages, power bill, telephone bills, IT, medical supplies, office/IT supplies, cleaning etc. Medicare rebate has only increased by 7% overall in last 10 years.
 How much did other costs of businesses or everything that you know went up in last 10 years?

 But I cannot afford the fee?